armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-0.md

 Armory fixed an issue with SpEL expression failures appearing while using Terraformer to serialize data from a Terraform Plan execution.
 With this feature flag fix enabled, you will be able to use the Terraform template file provider.
 Please open a support ticket if you need this fix.

-### **Pipelines as Code multi-branch enhancement**
+### **Pipelines-as-Code multi-branch enhancement**

-Now you can configure Pipelines as Code to pull Dinghy files from multiple branches on the same repo.
+Now you can configure Pipelines-as-Code to pull Pipelines-as-Code files from multiple branches on the same repo.
 Cut out the tedious task of managing multiple repos; have a single repo for Spinnaker application pipelines.
 See [Multiple branches]({{<  ref "plugins/pipelines-as-code/install/configure#multiple-branches" >}}) for how to enable and configure this feature.

 ## Highlighted updates